 Mariette: You’re hired.

-Perhaps one of the reasons that Trouble in Paradise was distressing to the Hays Office in subsequent years is that its sexual content, exemplified by an exchange such as this one, is so playful.
+Perhaps one of the reasons that Trouble in Paradise was distressing to the Breen Office in subsequent years is that its sexual content, exemplified by an exchange such as this one, is so playful.
 Indeed, even Gaston’s final parting with Mariette is charming.
 And in the movie’s finale when he reunites with Lily in the cab on their way to the station, neither one of them can stay angry at the other.
 Instead, Gaston and Lily recreate a game that we have already seen them enact at the beginning of the film in Gaston’s Venetian hotel room.
 While seated at dinner, Lily and Gaston, who are slowly revealing that each one knows the other is a master thief, gradually also reveal that they have been stealing from each other during their encounter.
 He has taken her pin, she his wallet, and finally he discloses that he has (ludicrously) obtained her garter (it is not clear how).
 The two are eating dinner, cutting into pieces of meat with cocktails nearby, and yet they are engaging in a kind of foreplay, each one undressing the other.

 And, of course, as they dine and steal and reveal their theft, they also undress in another way: he has been posing as a baron, and she as a countess, but both come to reveal that they know the other is lying about their status.
 The fact that they are unpeeling each other’s layers, both conceptual and physical, without asking for permission makes their encounter seem both more daring and less formal, more intimate.
-The garter detail would have been an obvious point of contention with the later-established Hays Office, but the disarming nature of their exchange would also have been a problem.
+The garter detail would have been an obvious point of contention with the later-established Breen Office, but the disarming nature of their exchange would also have been a problem.

 I will close by observing how unrepentant Trouble in Paradise is, and how wonderful its conviction in its alternative mores remains even today.
 In order to better elucidate this point, it might be helpful to note that the other expression that ends with “in paradise” that I am aware of is the idea of a thief in paradise, a concept that stretches back to the biblical episode where Christ, hanging on the cross, acknowledges the repentant thief beside him and proclaims that on the same day the thief will be alongside him in the afterlife.
 But Lily and Gaston are not repentant thieves, nor are they punished for their criminal activities.
-Moreover, they are unrepentant for their sexual activities.
+Moreover, they are unrepentant for their romantic activities.
 Trouble in Paradise is thus a great example of a pre-Code film that does not aim to reinforce mainstream morality for its audience.
 True, the movie seems through its immaculate perfection to acknowledge that its audacious ethics are a fantasy, but it also affirms that they are a desirable fantasy.
 It succeeds when we feel liberated by its suave characters, when we reach the end and feel that we can be as adult as they are.
 That it assumes we can is all the more reason to admire its charms.